ndaheim/dialdoc-sharedtask-21/README.md

-# DialDoc Shared Task 2021
+# Cascaded Span Extraction and Response Generation for Document-Grounded Dialog - DialDoc Shared Task 2021

 This repository will contain the code for the experiments used in our submission "Cascaded Span Extraction and Response Generation for Document-Grounded Dialog" to the first shared task of the [1st ⅅialⅅoc workshop at ACL-IJCNLP 2021](https://doc2dial.github.io/workshop2021/shared.html).